ds421/final-template/proposal.md

 # Final project proposal

-Please prepare a short proposal on your final project idea for next **Thursday, Nov 2**.
+Please prepare a short proposal on your final project idea by **Thursday, March 18**.
 The proposal should include:

 - Title & description of the project
 - Your name & partner's name